Nio Deliveries Jump 125% In September As It Debuts In Norway, Rival Xpeng Registers 199% Growth

 Chinese electric vehicle maker Nio Inc (NYSE: NIO) said on Friday its global deliveries more than doubled in September as it completed the first batch of deliveries in Norway.

 What Happened: Nio delivered 10,628 vehicles globally during the month, a jump of 125.7% year-over-year and also an all-time high for the company that was struggling to register growth in deliveries in the last few months.
+This represents an 80.7% month-on-month rise in deliveries for Nio.

 The monthly delivery split for the Shanghai-headquartered electric vehicle maker was 1,978 six-seater and seven-seater ES8 SUVs, 5,260 five-seater ES6s and 3,390 five-seater EC6 coupe models.